DETAILED ACTION

 Given the further teachings of Hirano, it would have been obvious to one of ordinary skill in the art before the time of effective filing to modify the cam followers (14) of Hirano with the rolling along a came surface feature as in other cam followers of Hirano.
 Doing so would allow for the cam followers (14) to smoothly travel and reduce wear as was commonly understood in the field of cam followers before the time of effective filing.

-Regarding claim 2, Hirano discloses wherein an inner diameter dimension of the body recess portion (figs. 1 and 4; hollow portion in top of 6 that accommodates 16 as it moves downward) is larger (see figs. 1-2) than an outer diameter dimension of a lower end portion of the cone cam (16) with which the cam follower (14) comes into contact.
+Regarding claim 2, Hirano discloses wherein an inner diameter dimension of the body recess portion (see annotated figs. 1 and 2 above) is larger (see figs. 1-2) than an outer diameter dimension of a lower end portion of the cone cam (16; the inner diameter dimension of the body recess portion is what allows 16 to descend into it) with which the each of the cam followers (14) comes into contact.

-Regarding claim 4, Hirano discloses wherein an inner diameter dimension of the body recess portion (figs. 1 and 4; hollow portion in top of 6 that accommodates 16 as it moves downward) is larger (figs. 1-2) than a diameter dimension of the spindle attachment portion (paragraph 0022 – “a spin body 6 is attached to the lower end of the spindle shaft 5”; Part of spin body 6 that holds end of spindle 5).
+Regarding claim 4, Hirano discloses wherein an inner diameter dimension of the body recess portion (see annotated figs. 1 and 2 above) is larger (figs. 1-2) than a diameter dimension of the spindle attachment portion (paragraph 0022 – “a spin body 6 is attached to the lower end of the spindle shaft 5”; Part of spin body 6 that holds end of spindle 5).

-Regarding claim 6, Hirano discloses wherein the cam follower (14) has a shaft portion (see shaft with axis in center of 14 in figs. 1-2) extending in the up-down direction, and a rolling element (14) rotationally supported (paragraph 0009; alternatively see also 30, 37, paragraphs 0030 and 0033 as modified above) by a lower end portion of the shaft portion and pressed against the outer peripheral surface of the cone cam by a biasing force of the biasing member (18; paragraphs 0025 and 0040).
+Regarding claim 6, Hirano discloses wherein the each of the cam followers (14) has a shaft portion (see shaft with axis in center of 14 in figs. 1-2) extending in the up-down direction, and a rolling element (14) rotationally supported (paragraph 0009; alternatively see also 30, 37, paragraphs 0030 and 0033 as modified above) by a lower end portion of the shaft portion and pressed against the outer peripheral surface of the cone cam by a biasing force of the biasing member (18; paragraphs 0025 and 0040).

 Regarding claim 7, Hirano discloses a pressure block (1) disposed on a lower side of the body and configured to press a top wall of the cap (paragraphs 0021, 0027, 0032).